Texas Medical Board Announcements, Contact Information, Rules, and News

 Renewing a medical license, CME requirements, changing an address, retirement options, DEA information, and more.

-- Name change request form
+- Name change request form - TMB application for name change.

 - Retirement options - TMB provides licensure options for physicians who are retiring from medical practice.
 Note: The TMB allows retired physicians to use either a home address or a PO Box for the personal mailing address; however, PO Boxes are not allowed to be used as a 'practice' address.